webdriverio-community/node-geckodriver/README.md

 Use `GECKODRIVER_VERSION` if you require a specific version of gecko driver for your browser version.

+## Using a cached download

+Use `GECKODRIVER_FILEPATH` to point to a pre-downloaded geckodriver archive that should be extracted during installation.

 ## Related Projects

 * [node-chromedriver](https://github.com/giggio/node-chromedriver)